The person you will be closest to - at least in terms of proximity! -

 your roommate and talk about issues that are important to you.
-Is it okay to use your CD player when you are not there?
+Is it okay to use your gaming device when you are not there?
 Can you use space in setting up a roommate agreement or in mediating disputes.

 Requesting a roommate preference roommate preference when they complete their housing contract by adding their friend's UWSP ID number in the appropriate section.
 Make sure your friend does the same on his/her contract since roommate requests must be mutual.

 If you have already sent in your contract and you want to add a preference, send us a letter that includes your name, your UWSP student

 ID number, your friend's name, your friend's UWSP student ID number and your

 If one of you is a returning UWSP student, the returning student must follow the instructions provided for spring or fall

 -- adding an ID number on your contract(s) will NOT work.
 Your contracts are processed outside of the computer assignment program.